Drusavm/Web-Server-for-IoT-System-Management/README.md

-A web server solution built on the ESP32 platform to monitor and control IoT devices within a smart home or industrial IoT environment.​
+A web server built on the ESP32 platform to monitor and control IoT devices within a smart home or industrial IoT environment.​

 ## Installation